susenecka44/FotorealistickaGrafika/README.md

 complaints.

 ## Your solution
-Please place all your files in separate [solution](solution/README.md) directory in the repository.
+Please place all your files in new directories located in [solution](solution).

 The naming conventions in the standard Visual Studio project creation procedures allow you to simply copy a [pilot task project](src/rt004) to the `solution` directory.